 Vík & Reynisfjara Beach

-Vík í Mýrdal is situated on the South shore of Iceland.
+Vík í Mýrdal is situated on the south shore of Iceland.
 Vík was once a fishing village.
-Men would launch their mid sized fishing boats from the black sand beach, which was a very dangerous occupation given the huge surf here.
+Men would launch their midsize fishing boats from the black sand beach, which was a very dangerous occupation given the huge surf here.

 The residents of Vik live with the threat of glacier floods (Jökulhlaup) from a Katla volcano eruption under Mýrdalsjökull glacier.
 Such floods come every 100 years and are described as the biggest floods humans have ever experienced.
 The biblical film ‘Noah’ was filmed in the area.